 - $500 for the third and subsequent offense

-How Can an Omaha Distracted Driving Lawyer Help?
+How Can an Omaha Distracted Driving Attorney Help?

 If you’ve been involved in an accident, do not hesitate to reach out to our car accident lawyers.
-At Welsh & Welsh PC, LLC, we have the resources available to conduct a thorough investigation of your claim and do what we can to ensure you receive compensation to assist with your recovery.
+At Welsh & Welsh PC, LLC, we have the resources available to conduct a thorough investigation of your claim.
+We do what we can to ensure you receive compensation to assist with your recovery.
 Contact our firm today for more information.